sourcegraph/sourcegraph-public-snapshot/doc/cody/explanations/indexing.md

 ### Sourcegraph.com

-Code graph context is available only for public repositories on Sourcegraph.com that are already embedded.
+Code graph context is available instantly for public repositories on Sourcegraph.com that are already embedded.
+Please refer to the [list of repositories with embeddings](https://docs.sourcegraph.com/cody/embedded-repos) for the latest information.

-Please refer to the [list of repositories with embeddings](https://docs.sourcegraph.com/cody/embedded-repos) for instant access.
+Code graph context is not available for codebases that are not included in the list.

-If the codebase you want to connect to is not on the list, it will not provide code graph context to Cody.
-However, you can request assistance in the #cody-embeddings channel on the Sourcegraph team's [Discord](https://discord.gg/8wJF5EdAyA).
+However, you can make requests and ask for assistance in the [Sourcegraph Discord](https://discord.gg/8wJF5EdAyA) under the `#cody-embeddings` channel.

-Please note that Sourcegraph.com currently does not support private repositories.
+> NOTE: Sourcegraph.com does not support connections to private repositories

 ## Enable Codebase-Aware Answers